1919 Manchester Rusholme by-election: National

+Communist

+The Communist League attempted to get Anarchist communism activist Guy Aldred to contest the seat, but he did not.

 Campaign

 The election campaign took place during the great railway strike of 1919.
 Dunstan, the Labour candidate, sought to appeal to the centre ground by calling for widespread abolition of economic war-time restrictions.
 Pringle, the Liberal candidate, came out in support of Labour's policy of a capital levy, something that was not Liberal policy.
 It has been suggested that this stance may have cost him votes, lost to the Unionist candidate.
 Pringle advocated economic retrenchment to appeal to Unionist voters and also the nationalization of the railways and mines to appeal to Labour voters.

 Result

 The turnout for the by-election was up on the last general election.
 The Unionists managed to hold the seat.
 Their support had fallen, but not much because of the intervention of the National Party.
 The Labour candidate did particularly well and pushed the Liberal candidate into third place.